ncatlab/nlab-content/pages/0/8/5/8/8580/content.md

 We may think of a [[smooth space]] as being a kind of [[space]] whose _local models_ (in the general sense discussed at _[[geometry]]_) are [[Cartesian spaces]]:

-while definition \ref{SmoothSpace} explicitly says that a smooth space is something that is _consistently probeable_ by such local models; by a [[category theory|general abstract]] fact -- which we discuss in more detail below in _[Smooth Spaces - Layer Sem](#SmoothSpacesLayerSem)_  -- that is sometimes called the [[co-Yoneda lemma]] it follows in fact that smooth spaces are precisely the objects that are obtained by
+while definition \ref{SmoothSpace} explicitly says that a smooth space is something that is _consistently probeable_ by such local models; by a [[category theory|general abstract]] fact -- which we discuss in more detail below in _[Smooth Spaces - Semantic Layer](#SmoothSpacesLayerSem)_  -- that is sometimes called the [[co-Yoneda lemma]] it follows in fact that smooth spaces are precisely the objects that are obtained by
 _gluing coordinate systems_ together.

 For instance we will see that two open 2-balls $\mathbb{R}^2 \simeq D^2$ along a common rim yields the smooth space version of the [[sphere]] $S^2$, a basic example of a [[smooth manifold]].
 But before we examine such explicit constructions, we discuss here for the moment more general properties of smooth spaces.
 The reader instead wishing to see more of these concrete examples at this point should jump ahead to _[Smooth Spaces - Outlook](#SmoothSpacesOutlook)_.